How To Start and Run a Podcast for Your Business

 - Bold some text.
 We like to bold some of the text to highlight some important thoughts or aspects that add to the discussion.
 Again, it makes it easier to read and also helps highlight talking points.

 Now, I cannot tell you what the right decision is for your podcast in terms of providing transcriptions or not.
 You have your own reasons and possibly very limited resources.
-So I’m not writing this to make anyone feel bad one way or another.
+As far as ourselves, yes, we have had to make decisions based on all of this criteria.
+And to be honest, there are times when we have not been able to offer them due to lack of resources.

 What you choose to do is what’s best for you, and I hope, best for your listeners.